 Damp is an issue that affects many homes, and causes untold amounts of worry for homeowners, who think that solving the problem will involve complex, messy, and costly work.
 Thankfully, many cases of damp can be addressed with simple and inexpensive fixes - as long as your tradesperson knows what they’re looking for.
 If you do have to have more extensive work carried out, to address rising damp for example, then you will want to know the kinds of cost involved.
-Our guide will show you what you can expect to pay so you can get started on your project.
+Our guide will show you what you can expect to pay for a damp proofing specialist, so you can get started on your project.

 Damp proofing cost calculator

 There are three main kinds of damp, and each one will have different causes and different treatments - with a wide range of costs depending on the diagnoses.

 Condensation is responsible for lots of cases of damp in modern homes.
 The result of water vapour condensing when it settles on a cold wall, floor or ceiling, the water can soak into the surface, leading to damp and mould.
 This moisture can be produced when cooking, showering, or drying clothes indoors, and becomes more common when temperatures drop outside.
 Modern homes, with good insulation and double or even triple-glazing, tend to trap moisture, meaning steps need to be taken to address the problem.

 Luckily, this type of damp can typically be treated with simple lifestyle adjustments that cost very little.
 Opening windows where possible, making sure you are using extractor fans (and servicing or replacing them if they are not working), keeping a steady indoor temperature, or investing in a dehumidifier should be enough to tackle the issue.
 If damp and mould have spread, the only relevant cost for tradespeople may be redecorating work.